 Welcome to the Arts Center of Cannon County!

-The award winning Arts Center of Cannon County is a unique model for rural arts organizations.
+The award winning Arts Center of Cannon County is a 501(c)(3) not for profit corporation.
+It is a unique model for rural arts organizations.
 Situated in an underserved rural area in a town of 2,000 and a county of 12,000, The Arts Center annually commands a worldwide audience of 40,000 through its facility and over 100,000 through web sites, publications, and recording projects.
 Drawing on the blue-collar roots of its community, the organization focuses on self-sufficiency, fiscal responsibility and social entrepreneurship.
-Since its inception in 1980,The Arts Center has averaged over 85% earned income and has never run an operating deficit.
+Since its inception in 1980,The Arts Center has averaged over 85% earned income.

 Office Hours are 10:00AM-4:00PM, Tuesday through Saturday.